4.8out of 3,000+ reviews

-A safety feature put in motor vehicles to protect drivers and passengers, seatbelts save lives.
-If you’ve seen the “Click It or Ticket” campaign, then you know that not wearing a seatbelt runs the risk of getting a traffic violation.
-While this is relatively minor, it is still important to know how — and if, depending on what state you live in— it can affect car insurance rates.
+A safety feature put in motor vehicles to protect drivers and passengers, seat belts save lives.
+If you’ve seen the “Click It or Ticket” campaign, then you know that if you don’t wear a seat belt, you run the risk of getting a traffic violation.
+While this is relatively minor, it’s still important to know how — and if — it can affect car insurance rates.

-At most, seatbelt tickets can affect your car insurance rates by up to 3 percent, but it depends.
+At most, seat belt tickets can affect your car insurance rates by up to 3%, but it depends.

-You are not likely to get pulled over for not wearing a seatbelt, as it is a conditional ticket.
+You aren’t likely to get pulled over for not wearing a seat belt, as it’s a conditional ticket.

-While you should wear your seatbelt at all times in order to protect your own safety (regardless of the law), it is not legally required in all states.
-New Hampshire is the only state where there is no seatbelt law, except in the case of passengers under 18 years old.
-But in any of the other 49 states, it is the law for the driver and front-seat passengers to be strapped in when on the road.
+While you should wear your seat belt at all times to protect your own safety (regardless of the law), it isn’t legally required in every state.
+But New Hampshire is the only state with no seat belt law, except for passengers under 18 years old.
+In the other 49 states, it’s the law for the driver and front-seat passenger to be strapped in on the road.

-Compared to other more severe traffic violations, getting a seatbelt ticket isn’t the worst thing that could happen because it is a conditional violation.
-This means that you can’t get pulled over just for not wearing a seatbelt.
-But if you get pulled over for any other reason, like running a red light, and the police officer notices, then you would get hit with two separate tickets.
+Compared to other more severe traffic violations, getting a seat belt ticket isn’t the worst thing that could happen because it’s a conditional violation.
+This means that you can’t get pulled over just for not wearing a seat belt.
+But if you get pulled over for any other reason and the police officer notices, you would get two separate tickets.

 See More: Best Car Insurance Companies

 Each state treats traffic tickets differently.
-In some states, a seatbelt ticket might be considered a moving violation.
-In this case, this is where you might need to worry about it raising your auto insurance rates.
-If this is not your first offense and you have other moving violations on your record, like speeding tickets or not stopping for a school bus, then it could hurt you even more.
+In some states, a seat belt ticket might be considered a moving violation.
+In this case, you might need to worry about it raising your auto insurance rates.
+If this isn’t your first offense and you have other moving violations on your record, like speeding tickets or not stopping for a school bus, it could hurt you even more.

-However, a handful of states treat seatbelt tickets as non-moving violations, comparing them to the likes of parking tickets, which might have better or no outcomes on your insurance.
-Lastly, some states, like Minnesota, might just give you a slap on the wrist.
-In this more fortunate case, drivers caught without a seatbelt just have to pay a fine.
-It does not count as a driving violation.
+However, a handful of states treat seat belt tickets as non-moving violations, comparing them to the likes of parking tickets, which might have lesser or no consequences on your insurance.
+Lastly, some states, like Minnesota, might only give you a slap on the wrist.
+In this more fortunate case, drivers caught without a seat belt have to pay a fine.
+It doesn’t count as a driving violation.

-If your state treats seatbelt violations seriously, then you might face other penalties for breaking this traffic law.
-On top of a potential increase in your insurance premium, you also run the risk of adding points on your driving record, which can hurt how much you pay in the future with other insurance companies.
+If your state treats seat belt violations seriously, you might face other penalties for breaking this traffic law.
+On top of a potential increase in your insurance premium, you also might add points to your driving record, which can hurt how much you pay in the future.
 In very rare instances, you may also be responsible for paying court fees.

 See More: Car Insurance Quotes

-States that consider seatbelt tickets as a non-moving violation
+States that consider seat belt tickets to be non-moving violations

-Finding out that your seatbelt ticket is handled as a non-moving violation is the ideal situation.
-This means that law enforcement does not place a citation on your driving record and you will not rack up points on your driver’s license.
+Finding out that your seat belt ticket is a non-moving violation is the ideal situation.
+This means that law enforcement doesn’t place a citation on your driving record and you won’t rack up points on your driver’s license.
 There is little to no change in your car insurance rates.
-Keep in mind, though, that the state you get caught driving in matters, not your residence.
+Keep in mind, though, that the state you get caught driving in matters, not your state of residence.

 State laws change regularly, so keep an eye on any updates by checking rules from that specific state’s DMV.
-Here is a list of states that treat seatbelt tickets as a non-moving violation:
+Here is a list of states that treat seat belt tickets as non-moving violations:

-States that consider seatbelt tickets as a moving violation
+States that consider seat belt tickets to be moving violations

-On the other hand, breaking this traffic law and getting charged with a moving violation can have some impact on your driving record and, therefore, negatively impact how much you pay in car insurance. seatbelt tickets are treated as minor offenses, very much unlike a hit-and-run or driving under the influence.
-Not a felony, this is usually more of an infraction or misdemeanor.
+On the other hand, getting charged with a moving violation can have some impact on your driving record and, therefore, negatively impact how much you pay for car insurance.
+Seat belt tickets are minor offenses in these states — not a felony.
+They are usually more of an infraction or misdemeanor.

 In this case, failing to use a safety restraint can add points to your license or stay on your driving record, which would impact your car insurance rates, similar to a claim or collision in your history.
-Some states might also charge not only the driver but also the passengers a fine for not being strapped in.
-Here are a few states that treat seatbelt tickets a bit more severely:
+Furthermore, some states might charge not only the driver but also the passengers a fine for not being strapped in.
+Here are a few states that treat seat belt tickets a bit more severely:

 See More: Cheap Car Insurance